+I am an interdisciplinary and multicultural artist scholar whose research focuses on the relationship between theater, wellness, and leadership to build inclusive, creative, and sustainable communities.
 Wellness, to me, means "to feel whole, complete and content."
 It is a process and a goal.
 Over the last twenty years, I have traveled the world to study how humans connect to themselves, each other, the environment, and something larger than themselves.

-I am committed to connecting people to their calling, and to each other, to create a harmonious society in which we are challenged enough to evolve, and trusting enough to fell well about ourselves.
+I am committed to connecting people to their calling, and to each other, to create a harmonious society in which we are challenged enough to evolve, and trusting enough to feel well about ourselves.